How Millennials Can Help Create a Culture of Walking

 The problem of walkability in Indonesian cities is deep-rooted and systemic; solving the problem would require the application of a multidimensional approach, which has also gained traction among policymakers.
 In light of that, here is what I offer: there is something unique about the millennial generation—the digitally aware society, born between the early 1980s and early 2000s—that we could actually exploit to promote a culture of walking in a city.
 The millennial generation is currently the bulk of Indonesian population, will be the ones to seethe through the city crossroads, and will be the cohort to shape the future of Indonesian culture.

 Just in recent years people begin to realize that at the heart of millennials are experience seekers.
 They value experiences—traveling, live performances, sporting events, concerts, and other social events—over owning things.
 In 2017, an Indonesia-based NGO Orde Insani Foundation went out to ask 713 Indonesian millennials about what they consider as basic needs, and found that only a third of them consider a house and vehicle as such.
-In their telling during a seminar, the finding can be attributed to the growing phenomenon of millennials looking for experiences; a trend that dovetails neatly with the current social media frenzy.
+In their telling during a seminar, the finding can be attributed to the growing phenomenon of millennials looking for experiences—a trend that, in a happenstance, dovetails neatly with the current social media frenzy.

 A Shareable Moment on a Well-designed Walkway